 Your opinion or preference

-In some cases, such as when the cancer has spread to other parts of the body, radiation therapy or chemotherapy may be given to help relieve symptoms or to improve a person's quality of life.
+If the cancer has spread to other parts of your body, you may get radiation therapy or chemotherapy to help relieve symptoms or improve your quality of life.